pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 we execute and return its argument.

 Objects in the interpreter are represented using a class ``Object``, which stores the object's field into a Python dictionary.
-This is a simplification, in a real system the `alloc` operation might for example take some kind of type as an argument, that describes which kinds of fields an object has and how they are layed out in memory, which would allow more efficient storage of the content.
+As written above, this is a simplification, in a real system the `alloc` operation might for example take some kind of type as an argument, that describes which kinds of fields an object has and how they are layed out in memory, which would allow more efficient storage of the content.
 But we don't want to care about this level of detail in the post, so using a dict in the interpreter is good enough.

 Version 1: Naive Attempt
 =================================